 The full welding comes later.

-If you are welding shop bought trailer hinges you’ll need to follow the instructions provided with your hinges on where their welds need to be.
+When you’re welding shop bought trailer hinges you’ll need to follow the instructions provided with your hinges on where their welds need to be.
 I’d still advise you to tack weld first, see how it all moves and if all is ok then you can go for the full weld.

 TIP 9.
-Using 2 x 4 Wood Flooring for your Ramp
+Using 2 x 4 Wood Flooring For Your Ramp

 Choosing to use 2 x 4 wood for the floor of your ramp would mean that the constructed trailer hinge detailed here wouldn’t necessarily work for your trailer ramp gate.